watchamania/watchamania.github.io/index.md

 My name is Sam and I like wrestling.

-I have been watching all of the Wrestlemanias (Wrestlemaniai?) and writing reviews about them.
+I am going to watch all of the Wrestlemanias and write reviews about them.

-I have also been doing some other things.
-You can find links to them in the sidebar.
+You can also find links to some other things I have done in the sidebar.

 <img src="https://media.tenor.com/RxH__vKQ5gsAAAAC/the-rock-stone-cold.gif" alt="" width="100%" class="rainbow-border">